youngcharleslucas/Comptia/A_plus_1/A_plus_1.md

 * Devices
 	- The old mouse and keyboard connection to computers (round with pins) was called a PS2 connection
 	- CMOS = BIOS chip
-	- Chipset: directs the communication between the processor and rame
+	- Chipset: directs the communication between the processor and RAM
 * Storage types
 	- Local Network
 		- NAS - Network Attached Storage